file to your computer.

 So in our case you could verify whether all data of the map image were transfered correctly to your computer during the download.

-There are a lot of freeware programs out there to do this, for example this one has a graphical user interface:
+There are a lot of freeware programs out there to do this.
+For example this one has a graphical user interface:

 Once you have computed the md5sum of your downloaded file, it should be the same value as on the page.

 If you have trouble to get the map running on your GPS or BaseCamp, you can sent me a message.
 I will try to help.